iSumanthParuchuri/RemoteSearchWebScraping/README.md

 Beautiful Soup.
 Parses HTML, the format that web pages are written in.
 Selenium.
 Launches and controls a web browser.
 Selenium is able to fill in forms and simulate mouse clicks in this browser.
 Refer Link for identifying elements - https://selenium-python.readthedocs.io/locating-elements.html
+# 1.2 Description
+Pulls descriptive info from top 2 page results as per google search and Loads them to a table in database.